Sixto Joaquin Lezcano Curras

-Sixto Lezcano, who played 12 seasons in the major leagues, came up originally with the Milwaukee Brewers in 1974, the same year that Robin Yount was a rookie.
+Sixto Lezcano, who played 12 seasons in the major leagues, was signed by scout Félix Delgado.
+He came up originally with the Milwaukee Brewers in 1974, the same year Robin Yount was a rookie.
 Yount was 18, while Sixto was 20.
 Lezcano had a terrific year in 1979 when he was second in the league in OPS+, although he finished only 15th in the MVP voting.

 Lezcano played the first seven of his 12 major league seasons with the Brewers, and then was with four different teams in the last five years of his major league career.
-However, he was often still good in the latter part of his career - with the San Diego Padres in 1982, he showed power and an OBP of .388 which was sixth in the league, while with the Philadelphia Phillies in 1984 he had an OBP of .371 and a slugging percentage of .480.
+He was often quite productive in the latter part of his career: with the San Diego Padres in 1982, he showed power and an OBP of .388 which was sixth in the National League, while with the Philadelphia Phillies in 1984 he had an OBP of .371 and a slugging percentage of .480.

 He is the cousin of Carlos Lezcano.

 - 20-Home Run Seasons: 2 (1977 & 1979)

 - 100 RBI Seasons: 1 (1979)

 - Sixto Lezcano (as told to George Vass): "The Game I'll Never Forget", Baseball Digest, January 1986, pp. 77-79.